ADVERTORIAL

 Why your body needs collagen

-In fact, many studies have found that collagen supplements have the ability to noticeably restore skin elasticity, hydration, and density after just three months of consistent use.
+In fact, many studies have found that collagen supplements have the ability to noticeably maintain skin elasticity, hydration, and density with consistent use.
 [4]

 These studies reported that because the collagen peptides were able to reach deeper layers of the skin, the supplements created “long-lasting and cosmetically relevant regeneration of the skin.”
 [4]